For SellersMarket Data

 Revenue Multiple Range: 3-12x ARR

-SaaS commands the highest multiples in the lower middle market because of the predictability and scalability of subscription revenue.
-The key metrics buyers focus on:
+SaaS enterprises consistently achieve the highest multiples in the lower middle market due to the inherent predictability and scalability of subscription revenue models.
+Key metrics scrutinized by buyers include:

-• Annual Recurring Revenue (ARR) and growth rate
+• Annual Recurring Revenue (ARR) and its growth trajectory.

-• Gross margin: SaaS businesses should be 70%+ gross margin
+• Gross margin: SaaS businesses typically maintain gross margins above 70%.

-• Customer Acquisition Cost (CAC) and payback period
+• Customer Acquisition Cost (CAC) and payback period: Efficiency in customer acquisition is paramount.

-• Churn rate: Monthly churn above 2% will compress multiples significantly
+• Churn rate: Monthly churn exceeding 2% will materially compress valuation multiples.

 ARR Growth RateTypical ARR MultipleTypical EBITDA Multiple